 \subsection{Local stability and global attractiveness}

-The results of this paper concern the global stability properties of \eqref{eq:descent}.
-The local stability properties of the system given by \eqref{eq:descent} are summarized in Proposition \ref{th:stability}.
+The results of this paper concern the global stability properties of the flow \eqref{eq:stateeq}.
+The local stability properties of the system are summarized in Proposition \ref{th:stability}.
 This result states some rather generic properties of analytic gradient descent flows.
-We do not give a proof, but refer the interested reader to \cite{absil2006stable,helmke2012optimization}.
+We do not give a proof, but refer the interested reader to \cite{lageman2007convergence,helmke2012optimization}.

-\begin{proposition} The gradient descent flow \eqref{eq:descent} converges to a critical point of $V$.
-The manifold $\mathcal{C}$ given by \eqref{eq:C} is separated by a nonzero constant distance from all other critical points.
-All global minimizers of $V$ belong to $\mathcal{C}$.
+\begin{proposition} The gradient descent flow \eqref{eq:stateeq} converges to a critical point of $V$.
 The sublevel sets

 are forward invariant. \end{proposition}